nsupdate-info/nsupdate.info/docs/security.rst

 The interactive login password for the web site is stored using Django's default hasher mechanism, which is currently pbkdf2 (a very strong and intentionally slow password hash).
-Brute-Force attacks against such hashes are very slow, much slower than against simple hashes like (s)sha1/sha256 etc.
+Brute-force attacks against such hashes are very slow, much slower than against simple hashes like (s)sha1/sha256 etc.

-It is NOT stored in clear text by nsupdate.info.
+It is **not** stored in clear text by nsupdate.info.

-If you lose the password, you'll have to do a password reset via e-mail.
+If you lose the password, you'll have to do a password reset via email.

 Automated update secret